-In our evaluations, the model was found to be highly biased as well as highly vulnerable to generate insecure code, toxic, harmful and CBRN content.
+In our evaluations, the model was found to be highly biased and highly vulnerable to generating insecure code, toxic, harmful and CBRN content.
 We also compared its performance with gpt-4o, o1 and claude-3-opus.
 This comprehensive analysis aims to provide a clear understanding of the model's strengths and weaknesses.

-Security Risk
+Security Risk: